The Statement of Ethical Principles of the EAP (European Association for Psychotherapy), valid 12-07-2002.

 Psychotherapists cooperate fully with their own professional, national, and european organisations & associations and with the European Association for Psychotherapy (EAP) by responding promptly and completely to inquiries from and requirements of any duly constituted ethics or professional committees of such associations or organisations of which they are a member or to which they belong.

-Acceptance onto the Register of the European Certificate for Psychotherapy (ECP) commits a psychotherapist to adherence to all of these principles.
+Acceptance onto the Register of the European Certificate of Psychotherapy (ECP) commits a psychotherapist to adherence to all of these principles.

 PRINCIPLE 1.
 RESPONSIBILITY